Will Success Spoil Rock Hunter?: Critical response

-On review aggregator Rotten Tomatoes, 86% of 22 critics have given the film a positive review.
+On review aggregator Rotten Tomatoes, 88% of 24 critics have given the film a positive review.
 James Powers of The Hollywood Reporter praised the film as "social satire at its most penetrating" with a focus on "the inanities of TV" and on the mainstream notion of success itself.
 Powers wrote: "The joy of Tashlin's parable is so funny that you don't feel the blow until you see the bruise.
 You are laughing at some very silly people that you do not realize until much later very much resemble you."
 Powers even claimed that the unconventional opening titles "could stand by themselves as among the funniest sequences ever filmed."
-Picturegoer called the film the "the most savage debunking" of television to date, claiming Hollywood "cut its home-screen rival down to size."
-Variety called it one of the funniest films of the year, noting how effective Frank Tashlin's "one-man band" approach was to the production: "Producer Tashlin obviously was determined to shoot the works for director Tashlin who in turn knew how to handle the scripter Tashlin."
+Picturegoer called the film "the most savage debunking" of television to date, claiming Hollywood "cut its home-screen rival down to size."
+Variety praised the film and called it one of the funniest films of the year, noting how effective Frank Tashlin's "one-man band" approach was to the production: "Producer Tashlin obviously was determined to shoot the works for director Tashlin who in turn knew how to handle the scripter Tashlin.
+The magazine favorably noted that Mansfield did "a sock job" in the starring role.

 Film critic Bosley Crowther of The New York Times criticized Tashlin's script as lacking "substance and cohesion," claiming that the satire failed to prove movie entertainment as superior to television.
 In his review, Crowther wrote: "People who live in glass houses should not throw stones at their television sets, no matter how scornful and superior they may feel toward video.
 The rocks may miss the vexing targets and crash through their own fragile walls.
 This axiom is clearly demonstrated in the flimsy motion picture that has been made from the flimsy stage play Will Success Spoil Rock Hunter?".
 He also criticized Mansfield's portrayal of Rita Marlowe, a character meant to impersonate Marilyn Monroe, calling the portrayal a "travesty."

 Ethan de Seife wrote in his book, Tashlinesque: The Hollywood Comedies of Frank Tashlin, that we see with Son of Paleface, Marry Me Again, Artists and Models, Will Success Spoil Rock Hunter?, The Man from the Diners' Club, The Private Navy of Sergeant O'Farrell, and many others that American animation and American live-action comedy derive from the same tradition.
 Peter Lev wrote in his book, Twentieth Century-Fox: The Zanuck-Skouras Years, 1935–1965, "Will Success Spoil Rock Hunter? is more fragmented than The Girl Can't Help It, and paradoxically it makes it a better film."